Trip Introduction: Annapurna Base Camp Trekking via Poon Hill

 The beauty of the Annapurna Region.

 The Annapurna Region is known for its breathtaking natural beauty, with snow-capped peaks, lush forests, and cascading waterfalls at every turn.
 The trek to Annapurna Base Camp takes you through some of the most stunning landscapes on earth, including the Annapurna Sanctuary, a natural amphitheater surrounded by towering peaks.
 Along the way, you'll also have the opportunity to see traditional Nepalese villages and experience the local culture firsthand.
 From the stunning views to the rich cultural experiences, the Annapurna Region is truly a feast for the senses.
+One other factor people miss is that you can also do the north Annapurna base camp trek, which is a bit challenging and time consuming compared to the normal ABC trek.
+But the experience and the adventure it gives is worth the trouble.

 The cultural experience of Nepal.
 (Cultural immersion)